-A traditional festival of the Dong Ethnic People in Southeast Guizhou Province, Dong New Year is celebrated at different times of the year from one area to another, mostly falling from the 1st to the 11th of the eleventh month of the Chinese lunar year.
-Some Dong celebrate it during the end of the tenth month.
+Dong New Year is a traditional festival of the Dong people in Southeast Guizhou Province.
+It is celebrated at different times of year from one area to another, mostly falling during the first 11 days of the eleventh month of the Chinese lunar calendar.
+Some Dong people celebrate it at the end of the tenth month

-Before the Dong New Year Festival, the Dong ethnic people are very busy preparing.
-They clean their houses, make rice cakes, and slaughter animals, and they also make a sacrifice to their ancestors.
-Burning joss sticks and candles, and offering sacrificial objects is a tradition dating back thousands of years.
+Before Dong New Year, the Dong people are very busy preparing.
+They clean their houses, make rice cakes, and slaughter animals, and they also make sacrifices to their ancestors, while burning joss sticks and candles.

-During the festival the Dong wear traditional costumes and invite their honored guests to a feast.
-They also send various kinds of foods to their friends and relatives, including pickled vegetables, frozen fishes, and ziba (/dzrr-baa/ cakes made from cooked glutinous rice pounded into paste).
-Normally ziba receivers return an equivalent amount of ziba to what they have received to its senders during the New Year Festival, which is called 'returning ziba' by the locals.
+During the festival, Dong people wear traditional costumes and invite their honored guests to a feast.
+They also send various kinds of food to their friends and relatives, including pickled vegetables, frozen fish, and ziba (cakes made from cooked glutinous rice pounded into paste).
+Normally recipients of ziba return an equivalent amount to the senders during the Festival.
+This is called 'returning ziba' by locals.

-A number of performances are also held during Dong New Year.
-The highlights are playing of the lusheng (a wind instrument made from bamboo) and buffalo fighting, attracting crowds of thousands.
+A number of performances are held during Dong New Year.
+Highlights are playing of the lusheng (a wind instrument made from bamboo) and buffalo fighting, both attracting large crowds.

-Young Dong couples in Kaili make full use of the festival to hold their wedding ceremonies.
-They invite their friends and relatives, adding much luster to the festival.
+Young Dong couples in Qiandongnan prefecture make full use of the festival to convene their wedding ceremonies.
+They invite friends and relatives, adding much luster to the festival.

-There was an old chieftain who enjoyed high prestige and commanded universal respect among the Dong people.
-He refused to pay tribute to the Han emperor, and it led to war between the Han and the Dong.
+There was an old chieftain who enjoyed great prestige and commanded universal respect among the Dong people.
+He refused to pay tribute to the Han emperor, and this led to war between the Han and the Dong.

-When the Dong villagers were encircled by the Han army, the old chieftain stepped forward and gave himself up for the lives of the villagers.
-He was captured and exiled to guard the frontier.
+When Dong villagers were finally surrounded by the Han army, the old chieftain stepped forward and gave himself up to protect the lives of the villagers.
+He was arrested and exiled to guard the frontier.